-Its a nude colored sheer gel in a tube with a doefoot applicator wand.
-You apply a very thin layer, let set for 2 seconds, then pat your mineral eyeshadow pigment on with a brush.
-Its supposed to hold prevent shimmer/shadow fallout and prevent color fade.
+Sheer nude gel that claims to prevent shimmer/shadow fallout and prevent color fade.
+You're supposed to apply a very thin layer, let set for 2 seconds, then pat your mineral eyeshadow pigment on with a brush.

 Water, Propylene glycol, Polysorbate 80, Aloe Barbadensis (Aloe) Leaf Juice, Glycine Soja (Soybean) Oil (and) Aloe Barbadensis (Aloe) Leaf Extract, cellulose gum, Stearic Acid (Vegetable Source), Cetyl Alcohol NF (Vegetable Source), Emulsifying Wax NF (Vegetable Source), Glycerin (Vegetable USP), Palmitic Acid (Vegetable Source), kaolin, mica, iron oxide, Potassium Sorbate, Tocopherol (Vitamin E), Lecithin (From Soy), Ascorbyl Palmitate (Vitamin C), methylparaben, imidazolidinyl urea, Sodium Bicarbonate (and/or) Citric Acid